Nalum/vnr/README.md

 Available options:

 * `key` : This is the NewRelic API Key for your account.
 Default: `null`
 * `instances` : This is a list of varnish instance names.
-Leave empty if you haven't specified you own name for varnish instances.
+Leave empty if you haven't specified your own name for varnish instances.
 Default: `[]`
 * `delay` : The number of seconds to wait between each stat check.
 Default: `1`

 # Running the Plugin